ckesurf/yale-web-053022/16-intro-to-sinatra-and-mvc/README.md

 Rack can be messy; It gives people a lot of flexibility, but at the expense of time.
 Since we're here to learn higher-order concepts, wasting time on configuration prevents us from drilling into those.
 Sinatra has the added benefit of giving us convention on modularizing our code, which has an immense long-term impact to productivity.

 We're going to start creating a Recipe Book app where a user can keep track of their recipes!
-There's different concepts that we have to cover throughout this project, so building up this up is going to take us the next few lectures.
+There's different concepts that we have to cover throughout this project, so building this up is going to take us the next few lectures.

 - Domain: Recipe Book
 - Relationships: User -< Recipes